Dorothy Stuart Russell: Medical studies

 In 1918, Russell went on to study at the London Hospital Medical College (LHMC) where she discovered a mentor in Hubert Turnbull.
 Turnbull was the Professor of morbid anatomy and she was funded to work with him for some years.
 After qualifying in 1922, she pursued pathology studies.
 In 1928, Russell won a Rockefeller Scholarship and worked with Frank Mallory in Boston, and Wilder Penfield at the Montreal Neurological Institute.
 This year enabled her to move into a study of neuropathology.
 She graduated with her M.D. and the University Gold Medal in 1929.

 Russell published A Classification of Bright's Disease in 1930, and she further expanded on this in her D.Sc. in 1943.
 From 1929, Russell worked closely with Hugh Cairns until around 1944, at the Medical Research Council.
 During the war she worked at Oxford University at the Military Hospital for Brain Injuries.

 In 1944 she returned to the London Hospital Medical College where she took over many of the duties of Turnbull.
-She was made Professor of Morbid Pathology, succeeding her mentor Professor Turnbull in 1946.
+She was made Professor of Morbid Pathology, the first woman to be appointed in this position, succeeding her mentor Professor Turnbull in 1946.
 She published her work, Observations on the Pathology of Hydrocephalus in 1949.
 Russell published her work with Lucien Rubinstein, The pathology of tumours of the nervous system, in 1959.
 She retired in 1960.
+She was appointed Emeritus Professor in 1960.